 Brief History of Boutique Hotels – The Boutique Hotels That Made History

-Here’s a brief history of boutique hotels, hotel by hotel – from the birth of the concept of boutique hotels with Blakes through to the most pioneering boutique hotel openings in the USA.
+Here’s a brief history of boutique hotels, which I’ve been documenting since that first trip to New York city in the Nineties, hotel by hotel – from the birth of the concept of boutique hotels with Blakes through to the most pioneering boutique hotel openings in the USA.

 Blakes Hotel, London